-Eating for the Long Haul
+Eat for the Long Haul

-Strive to eat as healthy a diet as possible.
+A healthy diet is more important than ever when you hit middle age.
 Skipping meals is a bad idea and, in the long run, will not help you to lose weight.
 It can even slow your metabolism if you make it a regular habit.

-Try to eliminate or cut back on artificial ingredients, artificial colors, trans fats, added sugars and packaged foods.
+Eliminate or drastically cut back on artificial ingredients, artificial colors, trans fats, added sugars and packaged foods.
 Foods lower on the glycemic index may help keep you full longer and your blood sugar more stable, helping you to avoid crashes and make better food choices.

 The stress hormone cortisol rises when you experience stress.
 Your body is designed to sufficiently manage stress as long as you resolve it in a short period of time.
 One problem with living in a modern world is that the stress response is triggered far more often than your body is equipped to handle.